kgfitzgerald/stat-5700/README.md

 ### Blackboard

-[Blackboard](https://elearning.villanova.edu/ultra/courses/_182880_1/cl/outline) will be used for assignment submission and grade reporting only.
+[Blackboard](https://elearning.villanova.edu/ultra/courses/_182880_1/cl/outline) will be used for assignment submission and grade reporting and to access private course links such as Zoom, Perusall, and Piazza.

 ### Piazza

-[Piazza](https://piazza.com/villanova/fall2025/fall25_stat_5700_001/home) will be our preferred platform for questions about homework, code, and general course questions.
+Piazza will be our preferred platform for questions about homework, code, and general course questions.
 The system is integrated with Blackboard and is highly catered to getting you help quickly and efficiently from classmates and the instructor.
 Rather than emailing questions to the instructor, you should post your questions on Piazza.
 Email should be reserved for personal questions such as those regarding absences or grades.
+You can access Piazza via Blackboard.

 ## Important Links